ffufcok/school_1411/README.md

   ```
   school_1411.fib_1()
   ```
-  To find the roots of a quadratic or linear equation, use the function: 'solve(a, b, c)'
+  To find the roots of a quadratic or linear equation, use the function: `solve(a, b, c)`
    ### That is all by now!
 See you soon!